 Our Credit Agreement and our Indenture contain restrictive covenants that will limit our ability to engage in activities that may be in our long-term best interest.
 Our failure to comply with those covenants could result in an event of default which, if not cured or waived, could result in the acceleration of substantially all of our indebtedness.
-See "Description of Securities-2026 Convertible Notes."
+See Exhibit 4.4 "Description of the Registrant's Securities Registered pursuant to Section 12 of the Securities Exchange Act of 1934."